PJA10/ProjectV0.2/README.md

 # ProjectV0.2 - mmn14

 An assembler, a imaginary assembly compiler, created as part of a the open uni course project.
 By Alon Wartski and Roy Lenz.
+We got 100 on the project and my final score of the course is 96.

 The compiler divides to 3 parts:
 * The first pass on the machine language file